-In light of the frequency of attacks by the PKK and government armed and security forces, the number of casualties and the number of people forced to leave the areas affected by violence, the required degree of intensity was arguably reached from August 2015 and it continues to be as of mid-2019.
+In light of the frequency of attacks by the PKK and government armed and security forces, the number of casualties and the number of people forced to leave the areas affected by violence, the required degree of intensity was arguably reached again on August 2015 and it continues to be as of 2020.

 A series of indicative factors are used to assess whether armed groups exhibit the required degree of organization, such as the existence of a command structure and disciplinary rules and mechanisms, the ability to procure, transport, and distribute arms, the ability to plan, coordinate and carry out military operations, the ability to negotiate and conclude agreements, e.g. cease fire or peace agreements.
 If the criterion of a minimum organization of the armed groups is not fulfilled, there is no armed conflict.
 For further information, see 'non-international armed conflict - organization' in our classification section.